Nuclear clock: Solid-state nuclear clocks

-As the nucleus is largely unaffected by the atomic shell, it is also intriguing to embed many nuclei into a crystal lattice environment.
-This concept is known as the crystal-lattice nuclear clock.
-Due to the high density of embedded nuclei of up to 10^{18} per cm^{3}, this concept would allow irradiating a huge number of nuclei in parallel, thereby drastically increasing the achievable signal-to-noise ratio, but at the cost of potentially higher external perturbations.
+As the nucleus is largely unaffected by the atomic shell, it is practical to embed many nuclei into a crystal lattice environment.
+This is known as the crystal-lattice nuclear clock.
+Due to the high density of embedded nuclei, up to 10^{18} per cm^{3}, this allows irradiating a huge number of nuclei in parallel, thereby drastically increasing the achievable signal-to-noise ratio, but at the cost of potentially higher external perturbations.
 It has also been proposed to irradiate a metallic ^{229}Th surface and to probe the isomer's excitation in the internal conversion channel, which is known as the internal-conversion nuclear clock.
 Both types of solid-state nuclear clocks were shown to offer the potential for comparable performance.